-- Check the list of available tools in the course navigation settings.
-Many pre-approved tools will appear here and can be activated by enabling on course navigation.
+- Consider the list of available tools in course navigation settings before looking into external options.
+Many pre-approved tools will appear here and can be activated by enabling them on your course navigation menu.

 - Check the ITS Tools and Services listing provided on the Safe Computing site.
-If the LTI is not listed, contact the ITS Service Center to request the LTI installation.
-In the message, provide the name of the tool, reason for use, and the course the LTI should be added to.
+If the external tool is not listed, fill out the Canvas Learning Tools Interoperability form to request the external tool installation.
+Once we receive your request we will follow up with with you regarding the reason for use, and the course the external should be added to.

-In order for a LTI to be provided for all Canvas instructors, ITS Teaching & Learning must first secure a FERPA agreement.
-Teaching & Learning will reach out to the LTI tool provider and ask them to sign a FERPA agreement.
+In order for a external tool to be provided for all Canvas instructors, ITS Teaching & Learning must first secure a FERPA agreement.
+Teaching & Learning will reach out to the external tool provider and ask them to sign a FERPA agreement.
 This will ensure that student data is treated responsibly and the University of Michigan will maintain ownership of any data.
 In addition, Teaching & Learning will also request an accessibility assessment of the tool.

 Note The process of approval can take some time.
-ITS Teaching & Learning will notify the requestor when the LTI is approved.
+ITS Teaching & Learning will notify the requestor when the external tool is approved.

-If the LTI is approved for use by all instructors in Canvas, the tool will be added to the list of approved LTI’s on the Safe Computing site.
-The entry will include a description of the tool, what data has been approved, and links to more information.
+If the external tool is approved for use by all instructors in Canvas, the tool will be added to the list of approved external tool on the Safe Computing site.
+The listing will include a description of the tool, what data has been approved, and links to more information.

-If the LTI is not approved for use by all instructors in Canvas, there are two outcomes:
+If the external tool is not approved for use by all instructors in Canvas, there are two outcomes: